 The first step following an accident is to exchange information with the driver of the car so you can contact them later.
 Be sure to get their insurance information as well as their driver’s license number and name.

 The next step is to see a doctor to assess your injuries.
 Even if you were able to walk away from the scene of the accident, you may have injuries you don’t know about that could cause problems later.
 A full assessment can catch these in time to get compensated for them.
-Lastly, get in touch with a lawyer to help you review documents and build a case.
+Lastly, get in touch with a Salt Lake City bicycle accident lawyer to help you review documents and build a case.

 Going forward, remember to stay sharp when you’re on your bike.
 While drivers should keep an eye out for you, you can’t trust them to do so.
 You have to be on the lookout.
 Places such as construction zones are especially dangerous, because there’s a lot going on and cars have extra details to focus on.
 Be especially vigilant in such situations.